// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Apps We Tested

-The ranked list above renders the seven most popular calorie counters we tested.
-The pattern: MyFitnessPal leads on popularity, Lose It is the strong runner-up with Apple Watch leadership, and Cronometer is the favored choice of accuracy-prioritizing users.
+The ranked list above renders the calorie counters we tested.
+The pattern in 2026: PlateLens and MyFitnessPal co-lead at the top (PlateLens edging ahead on recent sentiment, MyFitnessPal on database breadth), Lose It is the strong value pick with Apple Watch leadership, and Cronometer is the favored choice of data-quality-prioritizing users.
 The remaining apps occupy specialty niches (Yazio for design, Lifesum for diet plans, FatSecret for cheap paid, Noom for coaching).

 Apps We Also Tested But Didn’t Make the List